mid's site

 For fragment programs replace GL_VERTEX_PROGRAM_ARB with GL_FRAGMENT_PROGRAM_ARB.

 Parameters are similar to GLSL uniforms except they are always 4-component vectors and lack textual names.
-They are passed using the glProgramEnvParameter...ARB and glProgramLocalParameter...ARB set of functions.
+They are passed using the faggot glProgramEnvParameter...ARB and glProgramLocalParameter...ARB set of functions.

 // Set 42nd environment parameter for all vertex programs.